vampireLibrarianMonk/codestatistics/README.md

 <directory>: The directory containing the code files to be analyzed.
 Features:

-Similar to code_statistics.py but with multiprocessing support for faster execution.
+Similar to code_statistics.py (does not have proper comment and code delineation yet) but with multiprocessing support for faster execution.
 Efficiently processes large directories by parallelizing the analysis.
 Generates a comprehensive report with detailed code statistics.
 3. create_random_files.py